Flimpflomp/Pfolio.html/README.md

 Pfolio.html was made by Filippos Kokkalis and used in this project under the conditions of a modified MIT licence.
 The licence and all other parts of the project can be found at [ https://github.com/Flimpflomp/Pfolio.html ]

-In adition. should you (the person using this software in any capacity) and I (Filippos Kokkalis) meet, you owe me a small symbolic gift such as a cheap snack or a trinket found on the ground.
+In adition. should you (the person using this software in any capacity for your project) and I (Filippos Kokkalis) meet, you owe me a small symbolic gift such as a cheap snack or a trinket found on the ground.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,